xopxe/Toribio/docs/4-Devices.md

     deviceloaders.dynamixel.load = true
     deviceloaders.dynamixel.filename = '/dev/ttyUSB0'

-It will create a device for the dynamixel bus (named 'dynamixel:/dev/ttyUSB0' in the example and module "dynamixel"), plus a device for each motor (named, for example, 'ax12:5' and module 'ax')
+It will create a device for the dynamixel bus (named _'dynamixel:/dev/ttyUSB0'_ in the example and module _'dynamixel'_), plus a device for each motor (named like _'ax12:5'_ and module _'ax'_)

 ### mice

 This device allows you to read a mouse.
+As it reads from /dev/input/mice, you probably need to start toribio with sudo.

 ### filedev

-This is a special loader, that watches for a serie of files and starts an associated loader when a file appears.
-When a file dissapears, it will remove all depending devices.
+This is a special loader, that watches for a set of files and starts an associated loader when a file appears.
+When a file disappears, it will remove all depending devices.

     deviceloaders.filedev.load = true
     deviceloaders.filedev.module.mice = '/dev/input/mice'